 The (3) Biggest Pros and Cons of Composite Decking

 With so many reasons to and not to make your next deck a composite it may be hard to decide.
 For they are not all equal in value, not being able to change your decking colour is a minor con compared to cost.
-How much will your new deck costOpens in a new tab.?
+How much will your new deck cost?

 So here are my top 3.